rhel-labs/instruqt/data-visualization/01-install-podman/assignment.md

 id: iopfgm84wjvu
 type: challenge
 title: Install Podman
-teaser: A short description of the challenge.
 notes:
 - type: text
   contents: |
-    # Goal: Run containers in RHEL using Podman
+    # Goal: Visualize data with Grafana
-    # Overview
+    # Overview:

-    After completing this scenario, users will be able to configure and manage containers from a Dockerfile using both the Podman command line interface and the Cockpit Podman tool in RHEL web console.
+    After completing this scenario, users will be able to configure a Grafana container, connect to a MySQL database, and create a data dashboard.

     # Concepts included in this scenario:

     * Podman
-    * Networking
+    * SQL
-    * Cockpit
+    * Data visualization
 tabs:
 - title: Terminal
   type: terminal